chardbury/paper-dragon-31/README.md

 But now that the fuzz is on to their stuff;
 Patches and Flynn are finding it rough
-To steal the apples and all their hi-jinks.
+To steal the apples and all their hijinks.
 "We need a decoy", say Patches.
 Flynn thinks.

 Then Flynn says, "Hey!
 I've got just the plan!"